Glycolysis – Pathway, energetics, and significance

 Energy Investment Phase (Preparatory Phase)

-• This phase involves the initial consumption of ATP to prepare glucose for subsequent breakdown, and it includes the following steps:
+• The energy investment phase of glycolysis involves the initial consumption of ATP to prepare glucose for further breakdown.

-• The enzyme hexokinase catalyzes the phosphorylation of glucose to form glucose-6-phosphate (G6P), utilizing one ATP molecule, which is converted to ADP.
+• The enzyme hexokinase phosphorylates glucose, forming glucose-6-phosphate (G6P), using 1 ATP, which is converted to ADP.

 • Phosphofructokinase-1 (PFK-1) phosphorylates fructose-6-phosphate to form fructose-1,6-bisphosphate (F1,6BP), consuming another 1 ATP.